lab-cosmo/atomistic-cookbook/README.rst

 This cookbook contains recipes for atomic-scale modelling for materials and molecules, with a particular focus on machine learning and statistical sampling methods.
-Most of the examples rely heavily on software developed by the laboratory of computational science and modeling (COSMO, see the `COSMO github page
+Most of the examples rely heavily on software developed by the laboratory of computational science and modeling (COSMO, see its `github page
 <https://github.com/lab-cosmo>`_) but the cookbook is open for recipes using
 all types of modeling tools and techniques.
-Rather than focusing on the usage of a specific package, this cookbook provides concrete examples of the solution of modeling problems using a combination of the various tools.
+Rather than focusing on the usage of a specific package, this cookbook provides concrete examples of the solution of modeling problems, often using a combination of several tools.

 .. marker-intro-end